 Don’t Skip Keyword Research

-Another keen way to generate keyword ideas is to think like a buyer would.
+Another way to generate keyword ideas is to think as a buyer would.
 What types of terms would you want your brand to be connected to?
 This method can help generate a host of general topics that fit your offerings, such as “dog nutrition” or “dog health.”

 Your keyword research can begin with a list of topics relevant to your business.
 Come up with six to 10 topics for which you want to rank.
-Then proceed to do research on each of the topics, creating lists of keywords for each topic.
+Then do research on each topic, creating lists of keywords for each.
 Put them all together for one master list, broken down by categories, for easy access and use in your online marketing efforts.

 Do Make Friends with Long-Tail Keywords